Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends

 YouTube is trying to compete with traditional media, so the more it looks like TV, the more others will draw towards it (YouTube Red, YouTube TV).

 This means that content with better production value, better characters, and better story will entice traditional audiences.
 There's no guarantee that it'll attract viewers, but you'll increase your odds of getting noticed.

 For many youtubers, value comes with time as most can't afford to produce top-notch content when starting out.
 One of today's high quality content channels, Smosh, started out like many youtubers with cheap-looking videos, however, their writing made it intriguing.

 So if you can't make your content look good, then at least make the ideas interesting.

 8. Youth & Gen Z

 I've noticed a trend that the younger a youtuber is, the more likely they'll obtain greater views and subscribers.

 This is tied to good looks but more or less reflects on youth culture.
 YouTube is geared towards younger demographics, which is why youtubers need to be aware of daily digital and social media trends.

-The older you are, the less likely you'll be caught up on these trends, and it'll show when your numbers fail to increase significantly.
+The older you are, the less likely you'll be caught up on these trends, and it'll show when your numbers fail to increase.